open-voice-interoperability/docs-archived/technical_masterplan.md

 - Input: text (possibly with hints for pronunciation)
 - Output: audio

-#### 2. Ford Model T “Foundational” Component Basket (Core functionality + OVN unique value)
+#### 2. Ford Model T “Foundational” Component Basket (Core functionality + OVON unique value)

 Named after the Model T, a  practical, affordable transportation for the common man which quickly became prized for its low cost, durability, versatility, and ease of maintenance.
-This basket of components provides core functionality and OVN unique value.
+This basket of components provides core functionality and OVON unique value.

 VRS Locator Service